lugocorp/sequence/README.md

 # Sequence Dungeons

 ## Commands
-- `npm run start` runs the game server and listens for code changes
+We have a number of `npm` commands:
-- `npm run serve` compiles the app and runs the game server
+- `start` runs the game server and listens for code changes
-- `npm run compile` builds all the TypeScript code
+- `compile` builds all the TypeScript code
-- `npm run lint` lints the project
+- `lint` lints the project

 ## Todo
 #### Setup